Bullet for My Valentine discography

 The discography of Bullet for My Valentine, a Welsh heavy metal band, is composed of seven studio albums, four live albums, five EPs and four video albums, from which thirty-two singles and thirty-one music videos have been released.
 In addition, a live DVD has also been released.
-In 2002, the band secured a five-album deal with Sony BMG.
 The band has stated that their music is influenced by classic metal acts such as Metallica, Iron Maiden, and Slayer.
 The band is part of the Cardiff music scene.

-The band has sold over 2 million albums in the United States and over 5 million albums worldwide and are the most-successful act in the Kerrang!
+The band has sold over 2 million albums in the United States and over 5 million albums worldwide and are the most successful act in the Kerrang!
 Awards category of "Best British Band" with three wins.